Espresso is unlike any other type of coffee.

 If you consider the jump up to the Sette 270 and 270wi, you suddenly have a lot of capable competitors.
 I’d be more inclined to choose the DF64 or a grinder in the Eureka Mignon series in that range.

-So, in my opinion, the Sette 30 is the most interesting.
-Check out my full review to see what makes it so great.
+So, in my opinion, the Sette 30 is the most interesting version.
+Check out my full review below to see what makes it so great.

 ➡️ Read the full Baratza Sette 30 review here

-Eureka is one of Italy’s best-known coffee brands that has been making espresso grinders since 1920.
+Eureka is one of Italy’s most famous coffee brands; it has been making espresso grinders since 1920.
 Today the company still makes its products by hand in Florence, Italy.

-They’ve been making grinders for years, so it’s no wonder they make some of the best products, especially regarding serious espresso grinders.
+They’ve been making grinders for years, so it’s no wonder they make some solid products, especially regarding serious espresso grinders.

 The Eureka Mignon Series, from which the “Specialita” is one of the flagship products, is one of the company’s biggest hits to date.